actionhero/new-tutorial/README.md

 ## Conclusion

-We've completed a basic `Todo Lists` Application and the code is available in the demo project.
+We've completed a basic `Bucket Lists` Application and the code is available in the demo project.